al2613/Closer-Puzzle-Challenge/README.md

 Task:
 1. Calculate the final value of the result variable
-2. alert the value as a number using one line of code
+2. Alert the value as a number using one line of code

 Running the Tests:
 1. You can copy and paste the starter code into JavaScript section of https://jsfiddle.net/